 Researchers uncovered the “special sauce” that works for these couples:

-They engaged with their partner in a more intimate dialogue about their thoughts and feelings, while nurturing a positive regard for their partner that marriage researcher John Gottman calls “positive sentiment override.”
+They engaged with their partner in a more intimate dialogue about their thoughts and feelings, while nurturing positive regard for their partner that marriage researcher John Gottman calls “positive sentiment override.”

-The study took note of the ever increasing number of couples involved in long distance relationships brought on by of the demands of educational pursuits, career development, or emigration.
+The study took note of the ever increasing number of couples involved in long distance relationships brought on by the demands of educational pursuits, career development, or emigration.
 Couples Therapy Inc. regularly works with many international couples that meet this description.
 Advances in communication technology is a factor helping couples stay passionately engaged and emotionally connected.

 The study comprised over 60 couples: some who were already in long distance relationships, and others who were regularly in close physical proximity.

 Long distance couples in the study were highly trusting, and had greater feelings of staying connected on a regular basis with their overseas partners, despite the separation.

 Researcher Crystal Jiang explained how a successful long-distance relationship works :